 - (1) Purpose and Scope.
-In order to comply with Sections 190.033(1) through (3), 287.055 and 287.017 of the Florida Statutes, as amended from time to time, the following provisions shall apply to the purchase of Professional Services, insurance, construction contracts, design-build services, goods, supplies, and materials, Contractual Services, and maintenance services. - (2) Board Authorization.
+In order to comply with Sections 190.033(1) through (3), 287.055 and 287.017 of the Florida Statutes, the following provisions shall apply to the purchase of Professional Services, insurance, construction contracts, design-build services, goods, supplies, and materials, Contractual Services, and maintenance services. - (2) Board Authorization.
 Except in cases of an Emergency Purchase, a competitive purchase governed by these Rules shall only be undertaken after authorization by the Board.